infracost/docs/docs/features/config_file.md

   </TabItem>
 </Tabs>

-If your requirements cannot be satisfied with a config file, please [create an issue](https://github.com/infracost/infracost/issues/new/choose) so we can understand the use-case.
+## Template syntax

+Config files also support [template syntax](/docs/features/config_file_template), which enables you to dynamically generate a config file in CI/CD without having to maintain a hardcoded Infracost config file.
+This is a new feature and we ask that you [contact us](/docs/support) if you use it so we can improve the syntax.